open-telemetry/oteps/text/entities/0264-resource-and-entities.md

     - Specifically: This means the [rules around merging Resource across schema-url will be dropped](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md#merge).
 Instead only conflicting attributes will be dropped.
     - SchemaURL on Resource will be deprecated with entity-specific schema-url replacing it.
 SDKs will only fill out SchemaURL on Resource when SchemaURL matches across all entities discovered.
 Additionally, only existing stable resource attributes can be used in Resource SchemaURL in stable OpenTelemetry components (Specifially `service.*` and `sdk.*` are the only stabilized resource convnetions).
 Given prevalent concerns of implementations around Resource merge specification, we suspect impact of this deprecation to be minimal, and existing usage was within the "experimental" phase of semantic conventions.
   - An OOTB ["Env Variable Entity Detector"](#environment-variable-detector) will be specified and provided vs. requiring SDK wide ENV variables for resource detection.
-- *Additionally, Resource Coordinator would be responsible for understanding Entity lifecycle events, for Entities whose lifetimes do not match or exceed the SDK's own lifetime (e.g. browser session).*
+- *Additionally, Resource Provider would be responsible for understanding Entity lifecycle events, for Entities whose lifetimes do not match or exceed the SDK's own lifetime (e.g. browser session).*

 #### Entity Detector